Hey ForbesWoman – WTF Exactly is a “Man’s Job”?

 These are not interview tips “for women” – these are interview tips for PEOPLE who want to advance their careers.
 The article goes through a ton more interview advice that applies to men and women, yet feeling the need to assume women are at some disadvantage in all of the situations discussed.

 “Although being a woman in today’s job market can be tough, using the above suggestions can help you nail the interview and land the job.”

-Being a PERSON in today’s job market is tough.
-Are there people out there hiring who have bias towards women?
+Being a PERSON in today's job market is tough.
+Are there people out there hiring who have a bias towards women?
 Absolutely.
-Those are the same idiots that likely also discriminate their candidates based on race, religion and sexual orientation.
+Those are the same idiots that likely also discriminate their candidates based on race, religion, and sexual orientation.

 Could you IMAGINE if Forbes posted a career advice article entitled “How to get a White Man's Job” or “How to get a Straight Man's Job”?

 Why the hell then, does Forbes thinks it's ok to title an article aimed at career women on how to get a “Man's Job”?
 And why the hell are the readers of ForbesWoman accepting being told they're less than equal?